Add Record | Suggest Update

 |Record #: CND2867||Last Modified: 18 Sep 2020||Last Full Update: 18 Sep 2020|

 |Alternate Name||EAF ; EAFWR ; Extend-A-Family ; Extend-A-Family WR|

 |Description (Service)||Passport Funding, through the Ministry of Community and Social Services, supports adults with a developmental disability to participate in their community.
 Passport recipients receive funding for activities and respite, encouraging them to seek out their personal goals, and reach their full potential.
 Individuals may be involved in further education, employment-related development, volunteer activities, participation in community and enhancement of social, independent living and personal management skills.

 Extend-A-Family Waterloo Region is an approved Transfer Payment Agency with the Passport Office.
-Support Coordinators are trained and knowledgeable professionals who can help you access all the options your Passport funding has to offer.
-The following are options that Extend-A-Family can offer you:
+Support Coordinators are trained and knowledgeable professionals who can help access all the options Passport funding has to offer.
+The following are options that Extend-A-Family can offer:

 1. One-to-one Direct Support Person - Direct Support is focused on the participant, to find and do things in the community.
-We recruit and screen Direct Support People to match your interest, goals and availability.
+Recruit and screen Direct Support People to match participants' interest, goals and availability.

 2. Administration Support - Assistance with planning, tracking, and reimbursement of expenses.
 Extend-A-Family pays approved vendors or independent contractors directly.